rafaelfess/vanilla/README.md

 **Vanilla** was so primitive in its early days, that jQuery was created.
 After some time, frameworks flooded userland.

 **Vanilla** eventually became powerful and started shipping powerful features.
 No complex tooling.
 No countless hours of debugging.
 No loopholes for complex systems.
-No

 ## Framework Comparisons